Apply for loan on HIPL app available on Google Playstore and App Store Download Now

 Types of Payment Reversal

-Now that you know the meaning of reversal transaction, let’s look at its three types:
+Now that we have discussed the meaning of a reversal transaction, let’s discuss the three types:

-1. Authorisation Reversal: This type of reversal occurs when the merchant cancels the transaction before settling it.
-It is a way to void the sale and prevent the transaction from taking place.
-It is the most straightforward type of reversal, as no goods or services have been provided yet, making it the least costly to the merchant.
+1. Authorisation Reversal: An authorization reversal is when the merchant cancels a transaction before settling it; it is a way to void the sale and prevent the transaction from taking place.
+It is the simplest type of reversal because, as the provider has not provided any goods or services yet, it is the least costly loss to the merchant because he is cancelling the transaction from going forward.

-3. Chargeback Reversal: A chargeback is a forced reversal initiated by the issuing bank due to disputes or fraud claims.
-It leads to financial loss due to chargeback fees, threats to sustainability, and potential reputational damage.
+3. Chargeback Reversal: A chargeback is a forced reversal imposed by the issuing bank as a result of disputes or claims of fraud about a transaction.
+Financial loss by chargebacks will include: chargeback fees for the merchant, threats to long term sustainability, and potential reputational damage.

 Read Also: What is Ach Full Form in Banking and Its Meaning